TanviS3000/BudgetTracker/README.md

 # BudgetTracker

 ## Introduction:
-"Mint: Budgeting and Expense Tracking" is a simple yet effective GUI-based application developed using Python's `tkinter` module.
+"Budgeting and Expense Tracking" is a simple yet effective GUI-based application developed using Python's `tkinter` module.
 The app interfaces with a MySQL database to keep track of user expenses.
 With Mint, users can input their expenses under specific categories and then view the logged expenses.

 ## Features:
 1. **Database Connection**: Connects to a MySQL database for persistent storage of expenses.